sdegutis/immaculata.dev/site/public/api/generate-files.md

 subroot based on the given file map.

-The map has the same path format as that of `LiveTree.files`, where the absolute root is relative to the tree.
+The map has the same path format as that of `FileTree.files`, where the absolute root is relative to the tree.

 ```typescript